-Walking further will not add much to your photo collection but 2 restaurants and a night market make it worth the effort.
-One Chun, an excellent local Thai food that received a Michelin mention.
+Walking further will not add much to your photo collection but two restaurants and a night market make it worth the effort—one Chun, an excellent local Thai food that received a Michelin mention.

-Best Country Beef is an excellent restaurant to enjoy a perfectly cooked steak after your visit of the Old Phuket Town.
+Best Country Beef is an excellent restaurant to enjoy a perfectly cooked steak after you visited the Old Phuket Town.
 The restaurant is on Dibuk Road, in an old-fashioned house with a wooden facade that reminds a bit of an old Japanese shop.

 Mirror Mirror Restaurant